Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I'm a pirate.

-Jeffrey Russian that movie.
+Do Jeffrey Rush in that movie.

-Hello, I'm not very good, apparently allegedly.
+I'm not very good, apparently, allegedly.

 But I'm quite litigious.